eProsima/Micro-XRCE-DDS-docs/docs/entities.rst

     This is the endpoint able to write Request data and to read Reply data.

 Replier
-    This is the entpoint able to read Request data and to write Request data.
+    This is the endpoint able to read Request data and to write Reply data.

 This figure shows the entities hierarchy